 But what catches our attention was the coffee shop under the bridge (literally named “coffee under the bridge”) which is an open area and the river water is just an arm reached away.

-Just like any other towns in Philippines, souvenirs or “pasalubong” are not limited only to novelty items like keychains, bracelets, necklaces or shirts in Iloilo.
-You should also take home with you their delicious food items that are considered highly desirable, sophisticated or peculiarly distinctive, within a given culture of Iloilo which you might not find them accessible in your place.
+Just like any other towns in the Philippines, souvenirs or “pasalubong” are not limited only to novelty items like keychains, bracelets, necklaces, or shirts in Iloilo.
+You should also take home with you their delicious food items that are considered highly desirable, sophisticated, or peculiarly distinctive, within a given culture of Iloilo which you might not find them accessible in your place.

-One of the best shops where you can grab food souvenirs is in Original Biscocho Hauswhich is located at 8 Lopez Jaena Street Brgy Democracia.
-As we reached the shop, we are greeted by a very accommodating staff and we were impressed with their pretty cute shop that has historical facts and stuff I should say!
+One of the best shops where you can grab food souvenirs is in Original Biscocho Haus which is located at 8 Lopez Jaena Street Brgy Democracia.
+As we reached the shop, we are greeted by very accommodating staff and we were impressed with their pretty cute shop that has historical facts and stuff I should say!

-The Philippines is also famous for old architectures and historical pieces.
+The Philippines is also famous for its old architecture and historical pieces.
 And definitely, Iloilo will never be out of the list.
 We’ve visited two of the oldest churches in the City.
-First one is located in the heart of the city — the Molo Church or St Anne Parish Church in Molo.
+The first one is located in the heart of the city — the Molo Church or St Anne Parish Church in Molo.
 Unique compared to other churches in the Philippines, this church features female saints statues along the aisle.

 The second one is Jaro Cathedral in Jaro Plaza.
 Its distinctive features are the stairs attached in front of the Cathedral and the bell tower located just across the street in front of the church.
 The attached staircase over the main entrance leads to Our Lady of the Candles above.